josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 and instead may try to define a dictionary $$D$$ for which $$M$$ is minimal.

 - This can be interpreted as a way of ensuring that the dictionary contains as little redundancy as possible.
-Another way to think about this is that the atoms (i.e. columns of $$D$$) are as evenly distributed as possible on the surface of the unit hypersphere in $$\mathbb{R}^d$$.
-According to the authors of the paper, if atoms in a dictionary are close to eachother then there may be "instabilities" in the representation.
-By this I assume they mean it's more likely for two sparse representations of the same or similar data to be far apart (according to some distance metric).
+Another way to think about this is that the unit normalized atoms and their negatives (i.e. the columns of $$D$$ and $$-D$$) are as evenly distributed as possible on the surface of the unit hypersphere in $$\mathbb{R}^d$$.
+According to the authors of the paper, if atoms in a dictionary are close to each other then there may be "instabilities" in the representation.
+By this I assume they mean it's more likely for two sparse representations of the same or similar data to be far apart according to some distance metric.

 #### 2.3.
 Deep Component Analysis